OAmara/react-app-accounts/README.md

 	Create component that holds form for creating new accounts.
 Form should have same properties as seen in JSON data.
 Import into AccountContainer, component holding overall state.

+	Create method in Container that will fetch to server JSON data body of form and will update page after submission.